Analysis | Was Trump or Brexit the Bigger Mistake? The Answer Is Clear

-In the postwar era, two referendums have been held in Britain.
-Both asked the British people to answer a simple question about a complicated issue.
+In the postwar era, three nationwide referendums have been held in Britain.
+Two of them asked the British people to answer a simple question about a complicated issue.
 In 1975, the question was whether Britain should join the European Economic Community.
 Roughly 2 out of 3 voters said yes.
 In 2016, it was whether Britain should stay in the European Union.
 Just under 52% voted no.

 Even fervent advocates of Britain’s break from the EU are now hard-pressed to name one result of Brexit that has made Britain a better place.
 Former Bank of England governor Mark Carney has noted that whereas in 2016 Britain’s economy was 90% the size of Germany’s, it’s now only 70% as big.
 For many people, including business owners and farmers, Brexit has been a disaster.
 Polls indicate that 56% of the British people think Brexit was a mistake.